 Many performers submitted multiple volumes of songs, so you will find thousands of midi files available in these pages.
-Also, of course, over time players upgraded their keyboards and new performers joined the group.
-As a result, there are songs from a wide variety of Yamaha arranger keyboards from those early mid-range models up to and including the latest PSR-S series models.
-There are also lots of samples of music from the different Tyros models.
+Over time, players upgraded their keyboards and new PSR performers joined the group.
+As a result, you will find songs from a wide variety of Yamaha arranger keyboards from those early mid-range models up to and including the latest PSR-S series and Tyros models.

 The Evolution to MP3

-The Yamaha keyboards in the last several years made it much easier for players to create MP3 files.
-It was still easy to create a midi file, but midi files created on a Yamaha keyboard sounded best when played back on another Yamaha keyboard.
-Played from a computer, which did not have the wonderful sounds of the arranger keyboards available, the midi file could not accurately reproduced the original performance.
-However, an MP3 file not only provided a good rendering of the performance, it could be played by anyone whether they had a Yamaha keyboard or not.
-Thus, performers switched to sharing their songs using the MP3 format.
-As a result, you will find performer pages in this section that include both midi files and MP3 files.
-Many, however, may have only MP3 songs and others may have only midi files.
+The Yamaha keyboards since the introduction of the Tyros3 (shown here) and the PSR-S910 made it easier for players to create MP3 files.
+It was still easy to create a midi file, but midi files created on a Yamaha keyboard sounded best when played back on a similar Yamaha keyboard.
+A midi file played on a computer, which did not have the wonderful instrument voices of the arranger keyboards, could not accurately reproduced the original performance.

 While Yamaha arranger keyboards have improved over all these years, you may be surprised at how good the music is from all of these keyboards, even the earliest models.
 So be sure to take advantage of these "archived" pages.
-There are hundreds of MP3s available here and thousands of midi files.
+There are thousands of MP3s available as well as thousands of midi files.